CSC207-UofT/course-project-group-051/README.md

 most updated design documents
 + The design document includes the accessibility report, progress report, and specifications.
 It is located at src/phase2/design_document.md.
++ Relevant Pull Requests are listed in the design document, along with any important contributions that were not well documented via GitHub